AdebayoIbrahim/Django-Fingerprint-Analysis-App/README.md

 ## Django-Fingerprint-Analysis-App
-This project is a fingerprint analyzing app that uses python open-cv library to Analyze uploaded fingerprints it also contains other features like counting ridge counta of uploaded fingerprints for each right and left thumb
+This project is a fingerprint analyzing app that uses python open-cv library to Analyze uploaded fingerprints it also contains other features like counting ridge counts of uploaded fingerprints for each right and left thumb

 #### Clone this repo
 ```